vector-man/WPFHexEditorControl.Avalonia/README.md

 Sample use ByteShiftLeft and BytePerLine properties with custom TBL for edit fixed lenght table...
 ![example](Images/Sample12-FIXEDTBL-BYTESHIFT.png?raw=true)

-Sample use of find dialog...
-(Replace dialog are under construction)
+Sample use of find and find/replace dialog...
 ![example](Images/Sample13-FindDialog.png?raw=true)

 ## What is TBL (custom character table)